holoviz/holoviz/doc/heps/hep2.md

 ### Supported versions

-Aside from certain exceptional cases, the Projects do not backport changes to previous major or minor releases.
+Aside from certain exceptional cases, the Projects are not expected to backport changes to previous major or minor releases.

 ### Distribution

 HoloViz release managers are responsible for distributing the Projects on these platforms:

 - Pre-releases are distributed on [PyPI](https://pypi.org) and on the *pyviz/label/dev* channel of [Anaconda.org](https://anaconda.org).
-- Final versions are distributed on [PyPI](https://pypi.org), and on the  *conda-forge* and *defaults* channels of [Anaconda.org](https://anaconda.org).
+- Final versions are distributed on [PyPI](https://pypi.org), and on the  *conda-forge* and *pyviz* channels of [Anaconda.org](https://anaconda.org).

 ### Release cadence